-- Using the California Department of Water Resources monthly precipitation reports, select the most recent complete rain year report, e.g., PRECIPOUT.2016.
-If the report doesn’t have information for every month, choose the prior year.
-Hint: If the current month is January-September, select the previous year’s report.
+- Using the California Department of Water Resources monthly precipitation reports, load the most recent complete rain year report by selecting September from the Archived Report Productsmenu.
+Depending on when you do this activity, you may have to navigate back one year to select September.
 PRECIPOUT reports list monthly rainfall totals from October 1 to September 30.

 - Locate the station nearest your school and enter the monthly precipitation totals (in inches) in row 2.
 Again, be sure to carefully match the months in the spreadsheet.
 If you chose to enter the months in calendar order rather than rain-year order, do not rearrange the months.
 You will need to get data from two consecutive precipitation reports to get 12 consecutive calendar months (e.g., January-September of Rain Year 2015 and October-December of Rain Year 2016).

 - Click and drag from cell A1 to M3 to select all cells containing data.
 Create a line chart.
 Depending on which software application students are using, there are multiple ways to do this.
 Add labels as necessary and format as desired.

 - What could cause the evapotranspiration curve to reach its low in January and its high in July?

 - What would the chart look like if one inch of rain were added to each month?
 Why?
 How would it change if one inch of rain were added to January?
 August?

 - How does knowing the annual and monthly water budgets of an area help guide decision making about city watering cycles, flood preparation and crop irrigation?

 - What are some things not accounted for in these calculations that could increase or decrease the amount of available water in an area?